galavidar/CLARA/README.md

 - In order for CLARA to run, you will need labelled card transactions and bank statements in csv format.
 See the 'examples' directory for a sample upload.
 - On startup, the page will take a few seconds to render.
 Please be patient.
 - Once the application is submitted, the pipeline takes a couple of minutes to run and complete.
 Please be very patient.
 You can always track the progress in the terminal, or via the outputs.

+## 📮 Outputs
+- Each agent outputs their reponses into a dedicated .txt file in the agent/outputs/directory.
+- The streamlit interface displays the decision, a short motivation, and a generated report.
+- The output files contain only the outputs from the three example cases (testing outputs were deleted).
+- The total_tokens.txt file (in the tokens_count directory) contains all tokens used in the development of the project, but the running token log is found in the agent/outputs directory.

+### 📕 Examples
+Each example directory contains an input folder with the following:
+  - 2 generated labelled csv files, (bank and card) containing the applicant's transactional data, to be uploaded to the streamlit interface.
+  - A loan_data.txt file, outlining the manual inputs for the streamlit application form.
+  - A comments.txt file, outlining the banker comments for the streamlit input, and the actions taken following the decision (report regeneration, comments, etc.).
+To replicate the outputs, fill out the streamlit form with the same inputs, upload the csv files, copy the banker comments into the text box, and select the given risk tolerance.
+Then, follow the instructions laid out in the comments.txt file.

+The outputs folder contains the final decision that is displayed on the streamlit interface, and the reports that were generated (several in the case of a regeneration request).
+The specific responses and decisions of each micro-agent can be found in the appropriate output file in the outputs directory.

 ## 📊 Data